inveniosoftware/docs-invenio-rdm/docs/install/index.md

     All major browsers allow you to bypass the warning (not easily though).
 In Chrome/Edge you have to click in the browser window and type ``thisisunsafe``.

+To create a new administrator account:

+- `invenio users create <EMAIL> --password <PASSWORD>`
+- Activate it with `invenio users activate <EMAIL>`
+- If you have email verification enabled (as per defaults) you may want to [verifiy the account manually](https://inveniordm.docs.cern.ch/customize/vocabularies/users/#confirm-user)
+- Allow the user to access the administration panel: `invenio access allow administration-access user <EMAIL>`

 #### [6.
 Stop it](destroy.md)

 When you are done, you can stop your instance and optionally destroy the containers: